-- Settings that are registered with Ofsted on the early years register and/or the childcare compulsory register. - Maintained schools with early years provision for the setting improvement support and all schools to support through the Area SENCo's. - Group based early years registered provision for Area SENCo support annual visit and on-going child level support. - Settings that are registered for early education funding (EEF).
-There is an expectation that all early education funded settings will work with the EY team to maintain quality. - Settings on the voluntary register where a concern has been raised.
+- Settings that are registered with Ofsted on the early years register and/or the childcare compulsory register. - Maintained schools with early years provision for the setting improvement support from the Early Years and Childcare Adviser and all schools will be offered support from Area SENCo's. - Group based early years registered provision for Area SENCo support annual visit and on-going child level support.
+Early Years Inclusion Support Practitioners will mainly support childminders where they have children with high need. - Settings that are registered for early education funding (EEF).
+There is an expectation that all early education funded settings will work with the Early Years Team to maintain quality. - Settings on the voluntary register where a concern has been raised.
 This will be decided on a case-by-case basis, or where capacity allows.

 Generic training opportunities are available and will be advertised through www.solgrid.org.uk/eyc - this includes some on-line training links.
-Additional safeguarding training is available through Solihull SSCP at https://solihulllscp.co.uk/training.
+Additional safeguarding training is available through Solihull Safeguarding Children Partnership (SSCP) at training.solihulllscp.co.uk/Learning-and-Development.aspx